GoPex/caretaker/README.md

 # caretaker
-Lightweight Docker deployment service in GO based on event of a Registry
+Lightweight Docker job scheduler and deployment service in GO based on Docker Registrt event.